uoftgasa/uoftgasa.github.io/markdown/index.md

 #### Grad House

 Grad House is conveniently located at [Harbord and Spadina](https://goo.gl/maps/bx41Yz85wQ32), a couple of blocks away from [AB](#astronomy-building), and offers housing for graduate students enrolled in fulltime programs at UofT.
-They receive more applications than they can accept, but do maintain a waiting list, and first year gradu
+They receive more applications than they can accept, but do maintain a waiting list.
+First year graduate students tend to get preference in the application process, as Grad House provides a stable first step for students first moving to the city.

 Rent in Grad House varies from year to year, but works out to roughly what one might expect to pay to rent a bedroom in a relatively new two bedroom apartment in downtown Toronto.
 Note however that Grad House rent includes the heat, hydro, and water utilities, in addition to internet and air conditioning.
 Unlike [Massey College](#massey-college) below, Grad House does not include food in this fee, as residents are responsible for their own meals.

 To facilitate this, Grad House features apartment style suites, with four bedrooms, two bathrooms, and one kitchen each.